alessiorubicini/AppleIntelligenceForSwiftUI/Sources/AppleIntelligenceForSwiftUI/Modifiers/AIFullScreenGlow/README.md

-# AIFullScreenGlow
+# AIScreenGlow

 ## Overview
-`AIFullScreenGlow` is a SwiftUI view modifier that adds a vibrant, animated glowing border around the entire screen.
+`AIScreenGlow` is a SwiftUI view modifier that adds a vibrant, animated glowing border around the entire screen.
 Since it's almost identical to Apple Intelligence Siri's screen border glow effect, this should be used carefully only to provide a visual feedback for on-going specific intelligent actions, possibly only those involving the interaction with an intelligent agent.

 ## Preview